ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-67.md

 #### Find Document References Request Message

 The Document Consumer SHALL include the search parameter patient.identifier with the oid of the EPR-SPID.
+The search parameters of type [token](https://hl7.org/fhir/R4/search.html#token) SHALL contain both the system and the code.

 _Find Document Reference_ example **request**:
 ```http